cchudzicki-ocw-testing/12.006-fall-2022/content/pages/final-project.md

 - Pseudorandomness and chaos
 - Nonlinear behavior of transverse vibration in axially loaded beams
 - Exploring ML techniques on prediction of a chaotic system
-- Towards a machine learning inspired method for computing periodic orbits
+- Towards a machine-learning-inspired method for computing periodic orbits
 - Applying the SINDy algorithm to discover dynamical systems models in geophysical dynamics